Pragya1904/HTTP_Inventory/documents/hld.md

 ## 6. Implementation Notes & Constraints

 * **No Distributed Transactions:** We prioritize availability.
-Consistency is managed through idempotent MongoDB updates.
+Consistency is managed through idempotent DB updates.
 * **Bounded Memory:** The system will reject new requests if the queue depth exceeds 1,000 messages, protecting the infrastructure from spikes.
 * **Single-Worker Focus:** While horizontally scalable, the current HLD assumes a single worker instance to maintain strict sequential processing per resource.